reasonwithoutrestraint/site/mkdocs/docs/Original/Ethics/My Position/Normative Psychology.md

 All belief-based theories suffer from a few general problems.
 Two problems are possibly solvable if using a counterfactual-belief theory - the problems of Generalizability and Correctness.
 The problem of Generalizability concerns the issue of giving a unified account of all normativity, i.e. reasons for actions, desires, and all attitudes.
 The problem of Correctness is that such a theory seems to force us to accept rather controversial substantive position, on pain of being contradictory otherwise.

-Two other problems are not solvable with any belief theory: (1) the Open Question Argument and (2) the Insistence on Normative Language.
+Two other problems are not solvable with any belief theory.
+These are issues focused on language (i.e. reducing normative terms to non-normative terms) rather than psychology (however, it seems that accepting that normative judgments express beliefs commits one to the view that normative terms are reducible to non-normative terms).
+(1) the Open Question Argument and (2) the Insistence on Normative Language.
 The latter two problems show how belief-based theories fail to capture normative language rather than how they fail to capture normative psychology (although counterfactual-belief-based theories do fail to capture normative psychology in their phenomenological implications).
 (1) The Open Question Argument reveals that naturalistic theories imply that it would be contradictory for someone to make a normative judgment without having the corresponding descriptive judgment.
 We know that implication is false.
 Thus, naturalism is false.
 (2) The Insistence on Normative shows noramtive language has survived in addition to our descriptive language.
 The fact that it has survived gives some plausibility to the notion that normative language plays a role not captured by descriptive language.
 Further, it seems most people would agree that we actually have reason to continue to use normative language (even naturalists believe this, who insist on assimilating our normative language into descriptive meanings, rather than abandoning normative language altogether).
 More elaboration below.

+--> Other problems: Grab other objections from Normative Psychology.md and Descriptivism.md

 ??? example "Elaboration"
 	One issue with belief-based theories is that they are not generalizable to all forms of normative judgments.
 We don't just make judgments about reasons for action.
 We also make judgments about reasons for belief, reasons to feel fear, amusement, blame, etc. It doesn't seem that when we judge that one of these attitudes are appropriate, that we are just believing that we desire to have these attitudes or that we would have certain attitudes in some far off circumstances.
 Consider cases when I judge that I have reason to fear a lion but no reason to fear a toy lion, that I have no reason to be angry with a messenger despite my anger, that I have reason to believe the conclusion of a sound argument, that I have no reason to believe in God, etc. This cannot be plausibly reduced to beliefs that we "desire" (or would "desire" in certain counterfactual circumstances) to have a certain attitude or belief.
 Indeed, I might desire that I believe the opposite of the conclusion of a sound argument or to believe in God, if I thought it would make me happier, say.

 	One might explain this by appealing to counterfactual *attitudes* in general instead of *desires* in particular.
 So a judgment about reasons for belief would be beliefs about the beliefs one would have if they were fully reflective, in a sound state of mind, etc. However, this is phenomenologically implausible.
 This seems rather far off from what we are doing when thinking about our reasons for belief.
 We aren't thinking about our hypothetical counterfactual beliefs.
 When we are determining whether an argument is reasonable, we are not asking if we would be convinced by the argument in some far off circumstances.
 We're just deciding if we endorse the conclusion of the argument.
 We're trying to find an answer to a practical problem, not a theoretical problem about what we might hypothetically do.
 One might respond to this by claiming that there can be non-trivial non-obvious analytic reductions.
+Another issue with this is that it seems to lead to an infinite regress when it comes to reasons judgments for beliefs.
+On this view, "I have reason to X" expresses the belief "I would believe X under circumstances C." But what state of mind does one undertake when they ponder whether they have reason to believe that they would believe X under circumstances C?
+They are wondering if they would believe that "they would believe X under circumstances C" under circumstances C. This is viciously circular.
+This is a linguistic/psychological problem.
+Analogous metaphysical problems can be made for this as a theory of correctness.
+See Normative Correctness.md.

 	Another issue is that these theories imply that the standard of correctness for our normative judgments must reduce to the strength of our desires, measured in terms of the strength of the corresponding urge or sensation.
 However, it seems that priority should be given to certain normative judgments independent of "strength".
 The problems with this can be found in Normative Correctness.md.
 A counterfactual-belief theory might be able to account for this, however.